Trump: U.S. to remove Sudan from state terrorism sponsors list after payment to victims | Law-Order

 Though Trump made no mention of Israel in his tweet announcing the breakthrough with Sudan, rapprochement between Israel and another Arab country would give Trump a new diplomatic achievement as he seeks re-election on Nov.
 3. Sudan's designation as a state sponsor of terrorism dates to its toppled ruler Omar al-Bashir and makes it difficult for its transitional government to access urgently needed debt relief and foreign financing.

-Many in Sudan say the designation, imposed in 1993 because the United States believed Bashir's government was supporting militant groups, is now undeserved since Bashir was removed last year and Sudan has long cooperated with the United States on counter-terrorism.
+Many in Sudan say the designation, imposed in 1993 because the Washington believed Bashir's government was supporting militant groups, has become outdated since Bashir was removed last year and Sudan has long cooperated on counter-terrorism.
 U.S.-Sudanese negotiations have focused on funds that Washington wants Khartoum to deposit in escrow for victims of al-Qaeda attacks on U.S. embassies in Kenya and Tanzania in 1998, U.S. government sources said.

 "GREAT news!
 New government of Sudan, which is making great progress, agreed to pay $335 MILLION to U.S. terror victims and families," Trump tweeted.
 "Once deposited, I will lift Sudan from the State Sponsors of Terrorism list.
 At long last, JUSTICE for the American people and BIG step for Sudan!"
 A Sudanese government source said Khartoum was ready to pay compensation to U.S. embassy bombing victims.